mozilla/glean_parser/CONTRIBUTING.md

 A reminder for the maintainers on how to deploy.

+- Ask around if there are any PRs folks want to get into your release.

-Get a clean main branch with all of the changes from `upstream`:
+- Get a clean main branch with all of the changes from `upstream`:

 ```sh
 $ git checkout main